Urogynecology

 Our Surgeons are Double Board-Certified Urogynecologists

 After years spent developing criteria for assessing quality care, the American Board of Obstetrics and Gynecology and the American Board of Urology in 2013 granted its first certifications in the specialty of Female Pelvic Medicine and Reconstructive Surgery to qualified urogynecologists.
 The American Board of Medical Specialties (ABMS) approved board certification for Female Pelvic Medicine and Reconstructive Surgery in 2012 to “verify appropriate training, knowledge and credentials in the field.”
 Physicians had to meet strict criteria to be permitted to sit for the board in 2013.
-Dr. Litrel, Dr. Gandhi and Dr. Haley were among the first specialists in the nation to qualify, pass the exam and receive the board certification.
+Dr. Litrel and Dr. Haley were among the first specialists in the nation to qualify, pass the exam and receive the board certification.
 They are among the few board-certified urogynecologists in private practice in the N. Georgia area.

 Urogynecology Subspecialists Have More Experience and Expertise in Pelvic Floor Surgery